Addy0606/imdbdataset/README.md

 We also use stratify to maintain the same proportion of each label in both the training and testing sets.

+Additionally, in the code, I've included a comparison between raw and cleaned data.
+Data was cleaned using NLTK, removed noise, emojis, converted text to lowercase, removed html tags, special characters and common stopwords like the, is etc.

 **Vectorisation**

 Models can't understand regular English : they understand numbers.
 To convert our data to numbers, we use the TF - IDF vectorisor provided by scikit learn,